8 Words You Should Never Say to Your Boss

 You worked hard to get your job, and you’re probably making goals to earn a raise, promotion, or both this year.
-On top of presentations and sales reports and other performance indicators, much of your success on the job depends upon how you interact with your boss.
-You want to make a good impression and show that you’re worthy of being trusted with your job — and could be trusted to take on more responsibilities.
-Despite all your good intentions, a quick slip of the tongue could quickly tarnish your boss’ perception of you and make it more difficult to get along.
+On top of presentations, sales reports, and other performance indicators, much of your success on the job depends on how you interact with your boss.
+You want to make a good impression and show you’re worthy of being trusted with responsibility.
+But despite all your good intentions, a slip of the tongue could quickly tarnish your boss’ perception of you.

-On top of that, there’s several other words or phrases that are good to avoid.
-Cut these five words and phrases from your workplace vocabulary and you’ll be on the right path to making a better impression with your boss.
+Cut these eight words and phrases from your workplace vocabulary, and you’ll be on the right path to making a better impression with your boss.

-If you had parents or mentors in your life who encouraged you along the way, they probably tried to help you take “I can’t” out of your vocabulary early in life.
-The phrase has detrimental effects in your own life, but take on new consequences when you use the phrase at work.
-There’s a reason that “can-do” attitudes are looked upon favorably.
+If you had parents or mentors who encouraged you along the way, they probably tried to take “I can’t” out of your vocabulary early in life.
+The phrase has detrimental effects in your own life, and it takes on new consequences when you use the phrase at work.
+There’s a reason “can-do” attitudes are looked upon favorably.

 The word is especially detrimental if it takes the form of “I can’t work with this person.”
-Author Bernard Marr reminds us that interpersonal problems aren’t your boss’ issue.
-“You can ask your boss to help mediate a tough situation, but you don’t want to make it sound like an ultimatum,” Marr writes.
+Author Bernard Marr reminded us that interpersonal problems aren’t your boss’ issue.
+“You can ask your boss to help mediate a tough situation, but you don’t want to make it sound like an ultimatum,” Marr wrote on LinkedIn.

 It’s good to have an optimistic attitude and look forward to successes in the future.
 But while hope might spring eternal in your personal goals, you don’t want to use the word with your boss.

-In his post on LinkedIn, Le Nigen uses the example of saying something like “I hope we get the contract signed by tomorrow.”
-When you use terminology like this, he argues, it “shows basically that your level of confidence about the signature of this new contract relies more on divine intervention than careful planning and clear understanding of timelines.”
+In a post on LinkedIn, business expert Georges Le Nigen used the example of saying, “I hope we get the contract signed by tomorrow.”
+When you use terminology like this, he argued, it “shows basically that your level of confidence about the signature of this new contract relies more on divine intervention than careful planning and clear understanding of timelines.”

 If you’re sure the contract is going to get signed, say so and explain why — you just wrapped up a call with the signee, you got confirmation from their lawyers, etc. If you’re not sure, talk about the steps taken so far and what the plan is to complete the contract.

-There are arguments for saying “no” to your boss — some people contend there are times when you have to put your foot down.
+Some people contend there are times when you have to put your foot down.
 But even that advice avoids using the word “no” outright.
-It’s not the same as refusing a request from your coworkers, but is just as tricky.
+It’s not the same as refusing a request from your co-workers, but it’s just as tricky.

 If you do need to refuse a request from your boss, it’s necessary to have a well-founded explanation, Taylor told Business Insider.
-Explain your current workload or ask them to help you prioritize what’s on your plate, but don’t expect them to be accommodating if you answer bluntly with the negative.
-There are other ways to handle it, and you’ll avoid uncomfortable apologies later.
+Explain your current workload, or ask them to help you prioritize what’s on your plate.
+But don’t expect them to be accommodating if you answer bluntly with the negative.

 Losing is never a positive thing for a business.
 If you’re in sales, reporting a lost client or business deal is an especially tough thing to discuss with your superiors.
-Instead of using the word “lost,” quickly analyze why the deal didn’t go through so you can report what you’ve learned, not just the fact that it happened, Le Nigen writes.
+Instead of using the word “lost,” quickly analyze why the deal didn’t go through.
+That way, you can report what you’ve learned, not just the fact that it happened, Le Nigen wrote on LinkedIn.

-Instead of saying you’re not sure what happened or that it came out of nowhere, Le Nigen suggests getting feedback from the customer about why they didn’t choose your company, and come up with a strategy to combat that in the future.
-Having a game plan for the next time and finding ways to improve will show you’re committed to finding solutions, even if it’s an unpleasant conversation.
+Le Nigen suggested getting feedback from the customer about why they didn’t choose your company and coming up with a strategy to combat that in the future.
+Having a game plan will show you’re committed to finding solutions, even if it’s an unpleasant conversation.

-If you do keep getting assigned odd jobs that are keeping you from your work priorities, Marr suggests talking with your boss about it to explain why it’s a problem.
+If you do keep getting assigned odd jobs that are keeping you from your work priorities, Marr suggested talking with your boss to explain why it’s a problem.
 But the time to do that isn’t when you’re asked for another quick favor — approach the issue at another time.
-If your boss keeps asking you to do morally wrong things, you’re probably better off finding another job as soon as possible.
+If your boss keeps asking you to do morally wrong things, you’re probably better off finding another job.